 You may also find the FAQs page on the DART + West project useful.
 You can also contact the Irish Rail Public Liaison Officer if you have further questions by phone or email as follows:

 It is important that Irish Rail make decisions for Coolmine Level Crossing based on accurate and objective research.
 Residents and public representatives have already raised concerns about errors and omissions evident in the documents published by Irish Rail to date.
 For more detail, please see our advice for submissions on the first public consultation webpage.

 What happens next?

 Thereafter, Irish Rail will submit their plans for DART + West to An Bord Pleanála as part of the Railway Order application process.
 A statutory public consultation will then take place.
-This is currently planned for the first half of 2021.

 You can find more information about the statutory public consultation process on the website of An Bord Pleanála by following this link.